 No. Hiring someone to help with financial services (money management, financial planning, or other services) generally does not involve or require adding the person’s name to your bank account.

-Joint bank accounts usually enable all account holders to withdraw money and to retain the money in the account if the other owner dies.
+Joint bank accounts usually enable all account holders to withdraw money while both are alive and to retain the money in the account if the other owner dies.
 For this reason, you should be very careful about whose name you add to your bank account and be certain of what you are allowing that person to do.

-If anyone – a financial services professional, money manager, or anyone else – tells you that he or she can only provide services if you add him or her to your bank account or otherwise give access to your money, you should think seriously about whether the person is a legitimate business or professional and whether you want their involvement.
+Hiring a financial services professional, money manager, or anyone else to help with your financial services generally does not involve or require adding the person’s name to your bank account.
+If someone claims that they can only provide services if you add them to your bank account or otherwise give access to your money, you should think seriously about whether the person is a legitimate business or professional and whether you want their involvement.
+If you suspect a scam, take these important steps right away.